-Vauxhall High School is a rural, regional school serving the communities of Vauxhall, Enchant and Hays and provides programming for approximately 195 students in grades 7-12.
+Vauxhall High School is a rural, regional school serving the communities of Vauxhall, Enchant and Hays and provides programming for approximately 190 students in grades 7-12.
 We additionally accommodate the Horizon Mennonite Alternative Program, which includes approximately 60 students, for a few classes each day.
 In our building the HMAP students take CTS courses like home economics, fashion studies and shop.
 They also take P.E. and about 20 of their high school students participate in our religious studies class.

-This year again, we also have some HMAP students in a few of our high school core courses.
+This year, due to the Covid-19 Pandemic, we have 10 students that have chosen to enroll in Horizon's "At-Home Learning Program."
 At Vauxhall High School (VHS) the emphasis is on learning; the expectation is that everyone in the building learns every day.
 We believe that learning is an inherently natural activity and that all students are capable of learning.
 We actively support students' with their academic endeavors' and strive to ensure success for all.
+If students get sick or miss school due to Covid related concerns it is our goal to provide quality online instruction to them.

 The core academic program is supplemented by the following complimentary courses: Foods, Fashion Studies, Construction, Mechanics, Woodworking, Art, Information Processing, Financial Management, Legal Studies, Music, Drama and Sports Performance (CTS).
-The extra-curricular programming involves an athletic program (cross-country, volleyball, golf, basketball, baseball and badminton), drama, yearbook, Safe and Caring Student Council, a Student Leadership Council and a G.S.A.
+The extra-curricular programming, although in a state of stasis and non-competition, thus far, involves an athletic program (cross-country, volleyball, golf, basketball, baseball and badminton), drama, yearbook, Safe and Caring Student Council, a Student Leadership Council and a G.S.A.
 All students are encouraged to participate in extra-curricular options.
 Vauxhall High School is an active and caring school.
 By far, the strength of VHS is the people within the building.